huynhtuvinh87/docs/docs/fusion/helium-fusion.md

 ![No Device](https://www.helium.co/docs/img/fusion-no-devices.png)

 If you're part of the Beta, you'll be using an [Atom](/shields-and-modules/atom-beta-shield/) to connect to Helium.
-Each Helium module is identified by a globally unique serial number, 12-16 hexadecimal characters in length.
-To add your device to the network, enter this serial number (which should be labelled clearly on your Atom), along with a New Device Name of your choosing, and click "Register Device" in the upper right.
+Each Atom is equipped with our complete chipset that enables it to connect to the network and exchange data.
+Atoms are identified by their globally-unique MAC address.
+To add your Atom to the network, enter the MAC address - **found in small print and labelled 'MAC'** -  along with a New Device Name of your choosing, and click "Register Device" in the upper right.

-As an example, if we used `00212eabae0039e1` for the Serial Number and `My First Device` for your device name, heres's what you would see:
+As an example, if we used `00212eabae0039e1` for the MAC and `My First Device` for your device name, heres's what you would see:

 ![First Device](https://www.helium.co/docs/img/first-device.png)